Benj1bear/Virtual-Machine/ReadMe.md

 Not everything in this implementation is as efficient as it could be or necessary for a language more tailored for what you may want.
 It's supposed to be that way as a template so that it's easier to modify since you have a base idea of how your lexer and parser are working with a basic implementation of the memory management.

-This language by default is a stackless language since the intructions will map directly into functions that are not manipulating a stack object but you could modify the mappings of instructions into any data structure or algorithm for the evaluator beyond being a template support for anything you want to modify it into.
+This language by default is a stackless language since the instructions will map directly into functions that are not manipulating a stack object but you could modify the mappings of instructions into any data structure or algorithm for the evaluator beyond being a template support for anything you want to modify it into.

 At the moment it's made of the following:
  - lexer